+Remember . . .
 Half our coding is for people!

-- Names are a quick description of what the variable is - Eg: "answer" and "diameter" - Rather than "a" and "b" - We always use lower case letters to start our variable names - If we want multiple words, we can use capitals: "answerTwo" or "secondNumber" - C is case sensitive: - "ansWer" and "answer" are two different variables - C also reserves some words - "return", "int" and "double" can't be used as variable names int int issues
+- Names are a quick description of what the variable is - Eg: "answer" and "diameter" - Rather than "a" and "b" - We always use lower case letters to start our variable names - C is case sensitive: - "ansWer" and "answer" are two different variables - C also reserves some words - "return", "int" and "double" can't be used as variable names - Multiple words - We can split words with underscores: "long_answer" or capitals: "shortAnswer"

+int